ShrimpedKeyboard/Minaneko/README.md

-the minaneko is a 40% keyboard with a southpaw numpad
+the minaneko is a 40% keyboard with a southpaw numpad with an optional drop in trackpad to replace the numpad

 ![alt text](https://github.com/ShrimpedKeyboard/Minaneko/blob/main/kle/minaneko.png?raw=true)
  ---